ceri-num/uv-larm/tutorials/3-simulation.md

 Write a publisher node in Python to make moving the simulated robot in stage by publishing data into the topic `cmd_vel`.

+(cf. Tutorial: Move The Robot - with some adaptations...)

 # Versioning

 Document your package by adding a Readme inside (mandatory).